-- 1. Introduction

-- 1.1.
-This appendix provides special requirements for the Type 5 test of OVC-HEVs and NOVC-HEVs, as set out in paragraphs 2. and 3. of this appendix.
+- 1. Introduction - 1.1.
+This appendix provides special requirements for the Type 5 test of OVC-HEVs and NOVC-HEVs, as set out in paragraphs 2. and 3. of this appendix. - 2.
+This paragraph applies at the option of the Contracting Party.

-- 2. For Level 1A only: